konigio/konigio.github.io/docs/The_Case_for_Semantic_Modeling.md

 you must add this information somehow.
 That's exactly what the semantic model does.
 It adds information about the relationships between different physical manifestations of a logical data model.

-Moreover, an SDK generated from an Avro schema alone will be brittle because it reflects a particular physical manifestation instead of the underlying logical model.
+We should also observe that an SDK generated from an Avro schema alone will be brittle because it reflects one particular physical manifestation instead of the underlying logical model.

 Let's explore this point in some detail.